Unlock the Puzzle of Accounting for Foreign Currency (ASC 830)

 According to this article, 64% of Americans do not hold a valid passport.
 This isn’t all that astonishing considering that, before I went on an international rotation to Switzerland with KPMG in 1998, I had only been outside the United States ONCE.
 Upon arrival in Europe, I was faced with a myriad of foreign currencies, as the euro had yet to be introduced.
 Even with my “cheat sheets,” foreign currency was just plain confusing.

 Currency volatility has brought the accounting for foreign currency in accordance with ASC 830 back into the spotlight.
-In its publication, Foreign Currency 2014, PricewaterhouseCoopers lays out the following framework:
+In PwC’s Viewpoint, they lay out a six-step process for accounting for foreign currency under ASC 830:

 We’ll use this framework to BRIEFLY walkthrough the requirements of ASC 830.